Fertilizing Lilies

 Best Time To Fertilize Lilies

 Lilies benefit from fertilization in the spring as they begin to actively grow.
 Depending on the specific needs of your lily plant and the type of fertilizer, you may need to fertilize more than once per year.
 For example, if you are using a water-soluble fertilizer, it may need to be applied every few weeks during the growing season.
 However, a slow-release fertilizer may only need to be applied once per year.
-It is always best to consult with a professional or research the specific needs of your lily plant to determine the best fertilization schedule.
+Use caution with liquid fertilizers, which are quick-acting feeds that can encourage too much leafy growth and stunt blooming.

 moisture-on-asiatic-lilies.jpg